Metrilo/WooCommerce-Plugin/readme.txt

 == Description ==

-Metrilo is powerful Customer Analytics, CRM and Email Marketing product that turns your WooCommerce data into insights to grow your business.
-Metrilo helps you know everything about your customers from their first touch with your WooCommerce store to their latest purchase
+Metrilo is a specialist ecommerce marketing platform for online stores.
+Metrilo knows everything about your customers and shows you how to increase basket value, increase repeat purchases and reduce cart abandonment

+Unlike generic analytics tools, Metrilo correctly adjusts for cancelled, returned or fraudulent orders.
+Generic analytics tools just show you data - Metrilo shows you how to grow your business and make sales.

 = WooCommerce CRM =
-Meet the people behind your orders
+Metrilo is creating individual level data to drive conversions

-* Track everything visitors do - from first visit to latest order
+* Track everything visitors do – from first visit to latest order
-* Detailed customer profiles
+* Create detailed customer profiles
-* Product interactions
+* See individual customer’s product interactions
-* Cart Abandonment
+* Reduce Cart Abandonment
-* Customer segmentation based on behavior
+* Create Customer segmentation based on behavior
-* Custom tags and notes
+* Add Custom tags and notes per user
-* One-on-one marketing emails
+* Send optimized one-on-one marketing emails
-* Live view
+* See all traffic in a live view

 = WooCommerce Email Marketing =
-Powerful personalization engages better, fights cart abandonment and drives repeat sales.
+Powerful personalized emails engage better, fight cart abandonment and drive repeat sales.

-* Personalized e-mail marketing
-* Responsive emails composer
-* Powerful reporting on email performance
+* Get Intelligent reporting on email performance
+* Send data driven personalized e-mails
+* Use our fully responsive ecommerce email composer
-* Custom domains + your branding only
+* Use custom domains with your branding
-* E-mail automation (coming soon)
+* Create powerful e-mail automation driven by sales data

 = WooCommerce Analytics =
-The full overview of your eCommerce business
+Specialist ecommerce analytics developed for online stores

+* Start with our Preset Sales Funnels
-* In-depth revenue analysis
+* Get clear and in-depth revenue analysis
-* Acquisition sources report
+* Understand your marketing spend with Acquisition sources report
-* Preset Sales Funnels
-* Order statuses updated in real time (and accounted for in revenue)
+* Get order statuses updated in real time (and accounted for in revenue)
-* Products performance
+* Understand individual Products performance
 * Retention Analysis
 * CLV, AOV, Conversion Rates, and more metrics